MatlEngDev/obsidian_dataview_example_vault/10 Example Data/assignments/assignment_7.md

 due: 2022-06-03
 ---

-Needs to have at least 48 pages.
+[requirement:: Needs to have at least 48 pages. ]